 Raising Coturnix Quail

-Raising Coturnix or Japanese quail easy, their space requirements are minute, compared to other quail species.
+Raising Coturnix or Japanese quail can be easy, with the proper knowledge.
+Their space requirements are minute, compared to other quail species.
 These birds don’t eat a lot, convert feed into protein efficiently, and are much more friendly creatures than even the sociable chicken.
-The Coturnix Quail:incubation period is 17 days, forced air incubators temperature 99º to 100ºF with a humidity level of 60%.
+The incubation period is sixteen to seventeen days, forced air incubators temperature 99º to 100ºF with a humidity level of 60%.
 The Coturnix Quail mature in six weeks with a average weight of 5-6 oz.
 This quail will began laying eggs at seven weeks old and reach a slaughter weight of 4-5 oz.

-Some Dangers to be Aware of, When Raising Coturnix Quail.
+Some of the Dangers to be Aware of, When Raising Coturnix Quail.

 Dangers to your quail that you can prevent, by having prior knowledge: